We live in a hyperconnected world where the word ‘smart’ is commonplace in everyday vernacular.

 Of course, you can also create workflows that connect your lights with other smart device systems.

 An interesting use case is to set certain lights to turn on once movement is detected by your smart motion sensors.
 You can also design workflows that automatically trigger lights upon switching on appliances from a different room.

 5. Personal Assistants

-In addition to fulfilling the role of your smart home hub, virtual assistants can also recognize voice commands that control the rest of your smart home systems.
-Both Amazon Alexa and Google Home are also capable of matching voices with individual family members as long as they train the device via a quick setup process.
+Virtual assistants can also recognise voice commands that control the rest of your smart home systems.
+This is in addition to fulfilling the role of your smart home hub.
+Amazon Alexa and Google Home are also capable of matching voices with individual family members as long as the voice is registered via a quick setup process.

-Below is a list of things you can do with a smart home virtual assistant: Find Your Phone
+Below is a list of things you can do with a smart home digital assistant:

 Whenever you misplace or forgot where you put your phone, you can simply use a “find my phone” voice command to have your virtual assistant ring it.